lance-kluge/NFLGameML/README.md

 ---

 I do not plan on using this model to sports bet, although I am going to have a little friendly competition with myself in terms of predicting games for the upcoming **2025 NFL season**, starting in Week 2.
+Really hoping that I can prove to myself that I know more football than any machine ever will.

 All together this was a whole lot of fun for me as someone who really loves the game of football and computer science.
 It was great to effectively take the training wheels off and pursue a project that was not for a grade or for Kaggle competitions in the machine learning field.